HKDSE writing-loop practice

 Make the first click obvious, then let the feedback do the teaching.

 WriteStar works best when students can move from curiosity to a real submission quickly.
-Start with free credits, review the feedback, and decide from there.
+Try two writing loops, review the revision value, and decide from there.